PKief/angular-events-chatbot/README.md

 The chatbot is based on the [Angular Framework](https://angular.io/).
 It was created and implemented with the help of [Angular CLI](https://cli.angular.io/) and [Angular Material](https://material.angular.io/).

 ### Dialogflow
-To understand what the user is actually saying the bot sends the input message from the user to [Dialogflow](https://dialogflow.com/).
-Dialogflow helps the bot to create a conversation with the user.
-Furthermore it enables the bot to behave natural, i.e. answer with different answers and react properly to the user's questions.
-It also send the user some suggestions how he could answer to questions of the bot.
+To understand what the user is actually saying the bot sends the input message to [Dialogflow](https://dialogflow.com/).
+Dialogflow helps the bot to create an interactive and dynamic conversation with the user.
+Next it enables the bot to behave natural, i.e. the bot answers differently to same questions.
+The bot also provides the user with suggestions for possible next interaction steps.

 ### Firebase Functions
-The chatbot uses the Firebase Functions for the backend functionality.
-The backend is very small and is only used as a proxy for the Google Places API.
+The chatbot uses [Firebase Functions](https://firebase.google.com/docs/functions/) for the backend functionality.
+The backend is very simple and only used as a proxy for the Google Places API to avoid CORS issues.

-Using the [Express](https://expressjs.com/) node library, the functions provide some APIs to call the Google Places APIs to get the requested information about locations.
+The functions provide some APIs to call the Google Places APIs to get the requested information about locations.
+The [Express](https://expressjs.com/) library is used here.

 ### HTML5 Web Storage
-With the HTML5 local storage technology the bot caches some user informations.
-The following two informations are cached there:
+The HTML5 local storage is used to provide a straightforward usage of the bot without many barriers such as authentication or user sessions.
+Basically the following information is cached in the local storage:

+- Favored locations
-- Design Theme
+- Design theme
-- Locations that are favored by the user

-It would be also possible to save this data in a real database in the backend.
-But I decided to make the bot very lightweighted without lots of serverside stuff like authentication or user sessions.
-This makes it very easy to try out the bot without big barriers for the user.

 ### Overview

-The following image gives you a short overview about the underlying technologies of the chatbot:
+The following image gives a short overview of the underlying technologies of the chatbot:

 <p align="center">
     <img src="images/architecture.png" alt="architecture image" width="700px"/>